Last Updated on November 20, 2020 by worldoftravelswithkids

 Nicaragua is an awesome adventurous family travel destination, with plenty of amazing activities in Nicaragua for active families!
 While it is a small country in size, it packs in a lot of adrenaline filled activities for the hardy adventuring family.

-We aren’t going to specify what age children will be able to do these activities, the intention of this post is to give YOU ideas about the range of awesome activities in Nicaragua that are available.
-It is up to you to read more and assess whether your own children will embrace the adventure or not.
+We aren’t going to specify what age children will be able to do these activities, the intention of this post is to give YOU ideas about the range of awesome activities in Nicaragua with kids or teens, that are available.
+It is up to you to read more and assess whether your own children or teenagers will embrace the adventure or not.
 There are some challenging activities here.
-Volcano surfing or hiking a volcano will be suited to hardy adventure teens, while Kayaking and horse-riding are a little easier and suitable for as young as tweens.
+Volcano surfing or hiking a volcano will be suited to hardy adventure teens, while Kayaking and horse-riding are a little easier and suitable for as younger teens or tweens.

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

 Volcano Surfing At Cerro Negro (Leon)